The future of work: how HR can lead the post-pandemic reset

 What have we also see in the rest of business and in the world?
 What we saw was how people were not necessarily ready for this change.
 Before the COVID environment, only 40% of organizations said they felt prepared technologically.
 Now, about 62% say they now have the technology to allow for remote work.
 And if you look at how many organizations in this study pushed to remote work, about 68% of US workers reported to work from home.

-And what they found through some of the feedback is they were able to develop a series of products to offer financial advice to affected customers and clients.
-And this is not only how HR and the rest of the organization had to adapt and how the workers work, but also how they interact with their clients.
+And what they found through some of the feedback is they were able to develop a series of products to offer financial advice to affected customers.
+And this is not only how HR and the rest of the organization had to adapt and how the workers work, but also how they interact with their customers.
 And once again, this is happening at such a rapid pace, like something we’ve never seen before.